tguizelini/flutter-architecture/README.md

 2. Get_It for dependency injection

-3. For state management, you have to options:
+3. For state management, you have two options:
 ```
 BRANCH master -> RxDart
 BRANCH mobx -> Mobx